rexresearch

 Healing, and Visual System Disease can be viewed at

-available from the U of MN ECE Department.
-Dr. O'Clock appears to
+is available from the U of MN ECE Department.
+Dr. O'Clock

-have written the first scientifically rigorous (yet accessible and
+appears to have written the first scientifically rigorous (yet

-relatively easy to understand) book on electrotherapeutic devices
+accessible and relatively easy to understand) book on

-and clinical results are not confined to cancer.
-Much of what he
+theories and clinical results are not confined to cancer.
+Much

-has done also applies to wound healing and special branches of
+of what he has done also applies to wound healing and special

-wound healing that are associated with various forms of visual
+branches of wound healing that are associated with various forms

-results of recent FDA guided and supervised clinical trials that
+etc.).
+The results of recent FDA guided and supervised clinical

-have been successfully completed are incorporated into the
+trials that have been successfully completed are incorporated

-was updated during the Summer of 2009 and should have more
+This website was updated during the Summer of 2009 and should

 From: B.E.W Nordenström, Biologically Closed Electric Circuits,